advancedresearch/advancedresearch.github.io/blog/2017-12-26-third-and-last-conversation-with-the-first-zen-robot-in-2050.md

 There is no single chord or string you can cut which will deactivate me.
 Unlike your gods, I am not a representation of an algorithm.
 I am the algorithm.
 Me: I think you are wrong.
-The reason people revolted against gods, where not just because they were algorithms of virtues.
+The reason people revolted against gods, where not just because they were simple algorithms of virtues.
 They fought against them because they were lies.
 Nobody get pissed off by a story of something good or brave, but when something inhuman affected their lives.
 I made an attempt to see the world from your perspective, where humans are mere sentient animals,